RAWebb/GettingCleaningDataCourseProject/README.md

   * Extracts only those variables measuring a mean or standard deviation of a measured quantity.
   * Converts integer factor levels for Activities into descriptive text names.
   * Creates new dataset consisting of the calculated mean of all remaining variables by subject and activity.
 That is, creates 1 overall mean for each variable for each subject/activity pairing.
-  * Relabels variable in new dataset to indicate mean has been taken.
+  * Relabels variables in new dataset to indicate mean has been taken.
   * Writes resultant tidy dataset to a text file:  `HAR_tidy.txt`